OpenGATE/GateTools/readme.md

 **(Hopefully) useful tools for [GATE](https://github.com/OpenGATE/Gate/) simulations.**

+**STILL WORK IN PROGRESS : will be released before end 2019**

 Install with : `pip install gatetools`

 Example of usage:
 ```